 Are you and your spouse agreed on a divorce, and want to get divorced as soon as possible?
-If you do not have any disagreements over child custody, spousal support, or property division, you can file for an uncontested divorce in NY, and be divorced within months.
+If you do not have any disagreements over child custody, spousal support, or property division, you can file for an uncontested divorce in NY, and be divorced within months with our uncontested divorce attorney.

 This is a very straightforward, not expensive process, with a flat legal fee, and court costs.